 When you are setting up a sensor in Zwift, the protocol you are getting data by is indicated by the symbol in the bottom RIGHT-hand corner, here showing ANT+

-- A heart rate monitor (HRM) IS NOT essential, but it’s certainly a good bit of kit to use, especially if you don’t have a power meter.
-Many race teams of Zwift tend to request that you use a HRM when racing with them though
+- A heart rate monitor (HRM) is NOT an absolute requirement either, but it’s certainly seen by most as pretty essential bit of kit to use especially if you don’t have a power meter, as Zwift is able to help estimate your power from your heart rate.
+Plus many race teams of Zwift tend to request that you use HRM when racing with them

 After the install, Zwift checks for updates – this will happen every time the game loads.
 It’s important to log into a few minutes before a race, just in case there is an update pending.
 You don’t want to miss the start simply due to a software update!